oscimp/amaranth_twstft/Doc/01_usage.md

 For the CMOD A7 board, we find that a 12ns delay between the rising edges at a 1V threshold, is safe.

-**Note :** the calibration pin has a notch filter set at 70MHz in order to cancel cross-wire interference from the antenna.
+**Note**: the calibration pin has a notch filter set at 70MHz in order to cancel cross-wire interference from the antenna.

-**Note :** when setting up a TWSTFT station with a CMOD-a7 board, it is not necessary to replicate these acquisitions.
+**Note**: when setting up a TWSTFT station with a CMOD A7 board, it is not necessary to replicate these acquisitions.
 Only to ensure that the measured delay between the rising edges at a 1V threshold is in the green span of the above diagrams.
 When we will support other FPGA boards, we will add the safe spans for each of them.